Mecin/geoQGen/README.md

 This script is using Perl module (Geo::Geocalc) which is still under development and temporary included in this repository.

 There is also included GeoGeocalcTester.pl perl script.
 There are some examples of functionality provided by Geo::Geocalc module.

+geoQGame is an simple Android GPS based game, which is developed in order to show possibilities of Geo::Geocalc module.